larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 their own judgment and community suggestions.
 (Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderators MUST handle those.)

+Moderators are expected to be a resource that the community can use to address problematic contributions.

 ### Non-IETF Communication Channels And Private Communications Excluded